csci104/site/homework/hw1/index.md

 Symbols such as `+`, `-`, `*`, `/`, and numbers may be ignored.

 - Expression strings will only contain parentheses, `+`, `-`, `*`, `/`, spaces, or numbers.
-- Your implementation must recursive.
+- Your implementation must be recursive.
 - Your solution may use helper functions.

 Consider the following examples of inputs that should return true and false.